Widebody 2025 Dodge Charger Rendered With SRT Hellcat Styling

 Aggressive Rear End Hints at Performance Potential

 Moving to the rear, a prominent lip spoiler sits atop the tailgate, matched by a sculpted diffuser and quad-exit exhaust system that practically begs for a deep, throaty HEMI growl.
-A cheeky ‘HEMI’ license plate adds the finishing touch to this wishful-thinking build—because let’s face it, we’re all hoping Dodge isn’t done with V8s just yet.
+A cheeky "HEMI" license plate adds the finishing touch to this wishful-thinking build—because let's face it, Dodge fans are still hoping the V8 isn't gone for good.

 Could Dodge Bring Back the HEMI V8 in 2026?

-While the official lineup currently centers around the Charger Daytona EV and the upcoming inline-six Hurricane engine, rumors have begun swirling about a potential return of the HEMI in 2026.
-If those whispers hold any weight, this bold rendering could be more than just a digital fantasy—it might be a preview of what's to come.
+While the official lineup currently centers around the Charger Daytona EV and the upcoming inline-six Hurricane engine, rumors are swirling about a potential HEMI comeback in 2026.
+If those whispers hold weight, this bold rendering could be more than just a digital fantasy—it might be a preview of what's to come.

 Muscle Car Fans Still Craving V8 Power